Pet Dental Health Month

 - Reluctance to open mouth

-Most of the time, we don't realize our pets have periodontal disease until it reaches an advanced stage.
-This is mainly because the early symptoms are difficult to detect.
+Most of the time, we don't realize our pets are suffering from periodontal disease until it reaches an advanced stage.
+This is mainly because early symptoms are difficult to detect.

-If you regularly check your pet's teeth and mouth, the first visible sign of disease is gum inflammation.
+If you regularly check your pet's teeth and mouth, the first visible sign of disease is inflamed gums.
 Another early sign of periodontal disease is sudden, strong bad breath.
 Your pet's teeth may also appear yellow or brown.
-In more advanced cases, you may notice your pet has loose or even missing teeth, loss of appetite, chronic mouth pain, and personality changes.
+In more advanced cases, you may notice that your pet has loose or even missing teeth, loss of appetite, chronic oral pain, and personality changes.

-The most common complication of dental disease is pathological jaw fracture.
-When left untreated, dental disease weakens your pet's jawbone to the point where even minimal pressure could lead to a complete fracture.
+One complication of dental disease is pathological jaw fracture.
+When left untreated, dental disease weakens your pet's jawbone to the point where even minimal pressure could result in a complete fracture.

-In addition to gum and mouth problems, untreated dental disease can lead to increased risk of:
+In addition to gum and mouth problems, untreated dental disease can lead to an increased risk of:

 Heart Disease